Till death do us part? – The latest updates on Facebook’s death policy

 Social media has become a part of our daily lives.
 It is easily accessible, user-friendly, and with so many different platforms and accounts types, the perfect place to show off and share interesting news.

-The prevalence of social media and the necessity to have a different accounts for personal and company use is perfectly demonstrated in Facebook’s need to create unique accounts for after death.
+The prevalence of social media and the necessity to have different accounts for personal and company use is perfectly demonstrated in Facebook’s need to create unique accounts for after death.

-What is Facebook’s Death Policy?
+What is Facebook’s death policy?

 Many social networks and online profiles either do nothing or automatically delete the account of a deceased user after a certain amount of time of inactivity has passed.
 By allowing the memorial account and legacy contact options, Facebook gives friends and family the opportunity to archive their loved one’s photos and posts, as well as give them a place to go back and look at the memories shared together.